 As per Office of the Superintendent of Financial Institutions (OSFI) guideline, each member's contributions with interest are tested against the commuted value of their pension entitlement upon retirement or pre-retirement death, to ensure that the member has not paid for more than half of such value.
-Refinement in the funding valuation program to reflect the application of this 50% rule has resulted in an estimated loss of \$776 million as at December 31, 2022.
+The application of this 50% rule was first reflected in pension obligations as at December 31, 2022 (\$776 million loss).

 The actuarial assumptions used in determining the pension obligations reflect management's best estimates of future economic events and involve both economic and demographic assumptions.
 The demographic assumptions include considerations such as mortality, withdrawals and retirement rates.

 The primary economic assumptions include the discount rate, salary escalation rate and the inflation rate.
 The discount rate is based on the long-term expected fund return, less a margin for adverse deviations.

 The inflation rate is based on a consensus of economists' forecasts and the salary escalation rate incorporates the most recent collective agreements, the inflation rate assumption and the long-term expectation of growth in wages.
 Each of the assumptions is updated periodically based on a detailed review of the Plan's actual results and expectations for future trends.